gurugio/book_linuxkernel_blockdrv/create_disk.md

 And kernel starts generating I/O to access the disk.
 Therefore the disk should be ready to handle I/O before calling add_disk().

+# IO processing

+Let's read mybrd_make_request_fn() to understand what a driver should do for IO processing.

 ## bio object

 I told you that driver created a queue of requests, so-called request-queue, and kernel sends I/O request via that queue.